Analysis | Why Chad Wolf’s awareness of the Republican convention naturalization event matters

 “Naturalization ceremonies are what the department does,” Wolf replied.
 “We do hundreds if not thousands of them every year.
 I’ve participated in several of them, not only with the president, with the vice president.
-So it’s absolutely a legitimate role for the department to do."
+So it’s absolutely a legitimate role for the department to do.

-“Again, we do them across the nation,” he continued.
+“Again, we do them across the nation,” Wolf continued.
 “I had — I did one in Denver the day after on Wednesday of this, this past week.
 And we’ll continue to do that.
 That was an official event at the White House.
 It was uploaded to a public YouTube channel.
 Anyone, any individual organization or political party can pull down that video and do with it as they wish.
-So again, it was completely legitimate—”
+So again, it was completely legitimate —”

 Karl interjected.

 “Respectfully, that was not my question,” he said.
-“My question was, did you know when you took part in that ceremony that it was going to be used that night at the Republican convention?”
+“My question was: Did you know when you took part in that ceremony that it was going to be used that night at the Republican convention?”

 “No, what I knew is, again, participating in a naturalization ceremony,” Wolf replied.
-“We had a number of USCIS employees there, as they do every naturalization ceremony, making sure that that ceremony goes off without a hitch.”
+“We had a number of [U.S. Citizenship and Immigration Services] employees there, as they do every naturalization ceremony, making sure that that ceremony goes off without a hitch.”

-That “no” — blurred into the phrase that followed — is hard to believe as a denial.
+That no — blurred into the phrase that followed — is hard to believe as a denial.
 Perhaps Wolf is so used to defending President Trump that he instinctively transitioned from Karl’s initial question into broad assertions about why the event didn’t violate legal prohibitions against using government resources for political campaigning.
 Or perhaps he was using a bit of a loophole that Karl provided: The naturalization ceremony appears to have been held Monday (based on Trump’s wearing the same outfit for the ceremony as he did during a “surprise” appearance that first day of the convention in North Carolina), while the video didn’t air until Tuesday.
 Or perhaps Wolf lied to Karl.
-Or, in what is probably the least likely possibility, perhaps he actually was somehow unaware of why he was there.
+Or, in what is probably the least likely possibility, perhaps he was somehow unaware of why he was there.

 There's no real question that Trump understood that the event was designed to be part of the convention.